aws-samples/aws-centralized-logging-with-datadog/README.md

-## AWS Centeralized Logging With Datadog
+## AWS Centralized Logging With Datadog

 Automate AWS centralized logging and integrate with Datadog.